Past Awards: 2017

 UMN Medical Devices Center High End 3D Printing Upgrade

 Arthur Erdman, CSENG Mechanical Engineering Admin, College of Science and Engineering

 Matching Funds: Science and Engineering, Medical Devices Center, Medical School

-Funding supports an upgrade of the current Stratasys Objet Connex260 3D printer to the new Stratasys J750 machine to expand the research support services the Medical Devices Center (MDC) can provide to AHC, CSE, and other units at the U of M. While the Connex260 is currently the highest resolution 3D printer on campus with 32 micron layer resolution, the J750 allows printing with six materials of different durometers/mechanical properties at the same time, enables the usage of 360,000 different colors, prints at 14 micron layer resolution, and decreases print time reducing printing costs for U of M researchers.
+Funding supports an upgrade of the current Stratasys Objet Connex260 3D printer to the new Stratasys J750 machine to expand the research support services the Medical Devices Center (MDC) can provide to AHC, CSE, and other units at the UMN.
+While the Connex260 is currently the highest resolution 3D printer on campus with 32 micron layer resolution, the J750 allows printing with six materials of different durometers/mechanical properties at the same time, enables the usage of 360,000 different colors, prints at 14 micron layer resolution, and decreases print time reducing printing costs for UMN researchers.
 The upgrade would enable printing of colored anatomical and non-medical models that require high resolution and variable durometer (stiffness) to replicate natural and envisioned systems.